 - Request method: The request method is the action to be taken by the application that receives the message.
 The HTTP methods used are GET, POST, PUT, and DELETE.

-When the configured event is triggered, the trigger application sends associated data to the action application.
-Based on this, the action application has to perform the specified task (or action).
-The action application also needs to send back an HTTP status code to the trigger application as an acknowledgement.
-302 is the HTTP code used to indicate the successful receipt of data, and 404 is used when there’s an error in receiving the message.
+When the configured event is triggered, the trigger application sends the webhook payload to the action application.
+Based on this, the action application performs the specified task.
+The action application also needs to send back an HTTP status code as an acknowledgement.
+200 is the HTTP code used to indicate the successful receipt of data, and 4xx or 5xx codes signal an error.

 Take the home runs example we discussed previously.
 An email has to be sent when a home run is hit in the game.
 You can create a webhook with an application that provides live scores.
 As an example, say the URL of the application is baseball.com.
 The application is configured to send messages to your mail server.
 Let’s assume your URL to be yourapp.com.